99designs/gqlgen/docs/content/recipes/authentication.md

 ---
-title: "Using context.Context to pass authenticated user details to resolvers"
+title: "Providing authentication details through context"
 description: How to using golang context.Context to authenticate users and pass user data to resolvers.
 linkTitle: Authentication
 menu: { main: { parent: 'recipes' } }
 ---

-We have an app where users are authenticated using a cookie in the http request, and we want to check who is logged in somewhere in our graph.
-Because graphql is transport agnostic we cant assume there will even be a http request, so we need to build some middleware that exposes the user to our graph.
+We have an app where users are authenticated using a cookie in the HTTP request, and we want to check this authentication status in somewhere in our graph.
+Because GraphQL is transport agnostic we can't assume there will even be an HTTP request, so we need to expose these authention details to our graph using a middleware.

 ```go